silentorb/software-production/tech-startup-business-strategy.md

 The primary causes of failure are:

 1. Not knowing the cost
-2. Being unable or unwilling to pay the cost
+2. Being unwilling or unable to pay the cost

 * If you don't know the cost, either learn the cost or find a new goal

 * If you are unwilling or unable to pay the cost, find a new goal

+* > You can spend a lot of time building around an idea [...] before it occurs to you that the simplest solution is to get a better one. - [Valve](https://www.teamfortress.com/post.php?id=5816)

 * When evaluating cost, determine your priorities:

   * Time, cost, quality—pick two

 ### Value